chrisco/playbook/index.md

 The shipmate(s) involved at our end will report back to the rest of the team with a summary of what was discussed.

-They’ll also make a preliminary recommendation to either accept, or reject the lead--gut instincts are important.
+They’ll also make a preliminary recommendation to either accept, or reject the lead&mdash;gut instincts are important.
 Again, enough team members must be willing to take on the project.
 If they’re not, we’ll regretfully decline.

 We may also decline the project if we feel that while the client is keen, Hanno wouldn’t be the best choice for the project.
 We want to help all of our clients achieve their goals.
 Sometimes, we’re simply not the right team for the job.
 If there’s [a product or service out there that would be more suited to a client's budget](http://hanno.co/logbook/reinventing-wheel), we’ll tell them about this, even if it means we're giving up a potential project in order to save the client money.
 We feel that’s an ethical route to take, and will leave everyone in a better position in the long-run.